Az-Net/Az-Net/README.md

 If you wish to have access to all of the information contained within this repo, you can download it as a .zip file [here](https://github.com/Az-Net/Az-Net/archive/refs/heads/main.zip).
 This is useful if your browser doesn't allow you to see our photos or if you'd just like to keep an offline copy.
 Feel free to fork, clone, rehost or share anywhere that you want.
+Be sure to read all readme.md files contained in any of the folders; they explain the context of the folder they're in.

 This Page is WiP